box/developer.box.com/content/guides/mobile/ios/quick-start/4-make-api-call.md

 .background(Color.blue)
 ```

-Our next step is to add an an action for the button, which will be our API call
+Our next step is to add an an action for the button which will fetch a user's
-to Box.
+details from Box.

 ## Add an API call button action

+When a user clicks the button, we want to fetch the user's details.
+To achieve
-We need to do two things add add the call to the Box API, add the import for
+this we need to do two things, add the import for the **Box iOS SDK** and add
-the **Box iOS SDK** and add the button action to make the call.
+the button action to make the call.

 At the top of the `ContentView.swift` file, add `import BoxSDK` with the other
 import statement.